MathTrail/contracts/README.md

 Subject naming: `{package}.{MessageName}` — e.g. `students.v1.StudentOnboardingReady`.
 This ensures the subject name matches exactly what RisingWave uses in `FORMAT PLAIN ENCODE PROTOBUF`.

-## EventCatalog
+## AsyncAPI Portal

-The EventCatalog portal is built from `asyncapi/mathtrail-events.yaml` and deployed to the cluster:
+The HTML portal is built from `asyncapi/mathtrail-events.yaml` using `@asyncapi/generator` and deployed to the cluster:

 ```
 http://<cluster>/observability/eventcatalog